User Tools

 SFXC software installation

 The SFXC software correlator can be distributed under the terms of the General Public License (GPL).
-We provide read-only access to the SFXC SVN code repository at https://svn.astron.nl/sfxc.
-The current production release is taken from the stable-5.1 branch which can be checked out using:
+The SFXC Git repository can be found at https://code.jive.eu/JIVE/sfxc.

 using that version is not recommended unless you feel like being a guinea pig for testing the bugs we introduce while adding all the new cool stuff.